-For the third year in a row, Cheese Grotto is donating 10% of all sales on Giving Tuesday to the Cheese Culture Coalition, a women-led organization dedicated to promoting equity and inclusion within the cheese industry by empowering BIPOC communities through education.
-We spoke with CCC board member and Public Relations Director Agela Abdullah last year about the group’s programming, what it felt like to be featured in Vogue, and what their team has in store for 2023.
+For the fourth year in a row, Cheese Grotto is donating 10% of all sales on Giving Tuesday to the Cheese Culture Coalition, a women-led organization dedicated to promoting equity and inclusion within the cheese industry by empowering BIPOC communities through education.
+We spoke with CCC board member and Public Relations Director Agela Abdullah two years ago about the group’s programming, what it felt like to be featured in Vogue, and what their team has in store for 2023.

 Cheese Culture Coalition is more than two years old now!
 How was the organization founded, and what work have you been focusing on so far?